cultureamp/kaizen-design-system/README.md

 For example, pushing the branch `louis/more-glitter` would make its documentation and Storybook build available at `dev.cultureamp.design/louis/more-glitter`.

+## Canary Releases
+Canary releases are a great way to reduce the risk of your changes.
+Use canary releases when you're working on a significant refactor, experimenting with new technology, or making other large scale changes.

+Canary branches are protected, and can only be created by the admins of this repo.
+Once you have a canary branch set up, any subsequent PR + merge into that branch will release a package.
+As an example, a repo admin might set up `canary/pink-button` for your experimental visual changes.
+When you're happy with the state of your current branch, say `ally/even-more-glitter`, you would open a PR from `ally/even-more-glitter` into
+`canary/pink-button`, receive the expected amount of reviews, then merge your changes into `canary/pink-button`.
+This will trigger the canary release pipeline and release `<new_version>-canary-pink-button.<hash>`.

 ## Package scripts

 It's dangerous to go alone!
 Take these: